 - Warning Signs

-Be it physical, mental or emotional, your body goes through a lot of changes during pregnancy.
-One such change that might worry you is a change or rather increase in your heart rate.
-Heart palpitations (when you feel that your heart is racing or pounding) are usually harmless and happen because of cardiovascular changes.
+Be it physical, mental or emotional, a woman’s body goes through a lot of changes during pregnancy.
+If you are pregnant, one such change that might worry you is a change or rather increase in your heart rate.
+Heart palpitations (the feeling that your heart is racing or pounding) are usually harmless and happen because of cardiovascular changes.
 However, in many instances this seemingly common change can indicate a problem in the heart or other parts of the body, more so if it is sudden.
 A sudden increase in the heart rate during pregnancy should not be taken lightly.
-Read on to know more about it.
+So read on to know more about it.

 Is It Normal to Have a High Heart Rate During Pregnancy?